hjy22/texera_dataset/docs/README.md

 ### Output

 If you choose a column named A, this operator will create a column called A_to_number, and output the encoding result in this new column.
-Other columns will not do any changes.
+Other columns will not make any changes.